 Confidential resources on Xavier's campus include counselors, physicians, and nurses at Xavier's Health & Counseling Services and clergy when the person is acting within her or his professional capacity.
-In addition, victims of sexual assault, domestic violence, dating violence, and stalking can receive 24-hour confidential advocacy and support from Xavier's Advocacy & Prevention Coordinator and/or local service provider Women Helping Women.
-Both Xavier's Advocacy & Prevention Coordinator and Women Helping Women provide aggregate data to Xavier on the number of reports received, nature of the matter, and services received.
+In addition, victims of sexual assault, domestic violence, dating violence, and stalking can receive 24-hour confidential advocacy and support from Xavier's Campus Advocacy Coordinator and/or local service provider Women Helping Women.
+Both Xavier's Campus Advocacy Coordinator and Women Helping Women provide aggregate data to Xavier on the number of reports received, nature of the matter, and services received.
 Neither provide personally identifying information.

-When reporting a gender-based crime (e.g. sexual assault, rape, domestic violence, dating violence, stalking) to an XUPD Officer and/or Xavier's Chief Title IX Officer, a victim of a crime may state her or his preference that no further investigation action proceed.
+When reporting a power or gender-based crime (e.g. sexual assault, rape, domestic violence, dating violence, stalking) to an XUPD Officer and/or Xavier's Title IX and Interpersonal Violence Response Coordinator, a victim of a crime may state their preference that no further investigation action proceed.
 All reasonable steps will be taken to honor that request while allowing Xavier personnel to meet their responsibility to provide a safe, nondiscriminatory environment for all students, staff, and faculty.
-Details on when and how XUPD and/or the Chief Title IX Officer evaluate requests for limited or no further investigation action occur can be found under the Confidentiality section of this report.
-If a victim requests to make a confidential report, XUPD and the Chief Title IX Officer will count and disclose that report in the annual crime statistics for the University without revealing the victim's identity.
+Details on when and how XUPD and/or the Title IX and Interpersonal Violence Response Coordinator evaluate requests for limited or no further investigation action occur can be found under the Confidentiality section of this report.
+If a victim requests to make a confidential report, XUPD and the Title IX and Interpersonal Violence Response Coordinator will count and disclose that report in the annual crime statistics for the

+University without revealing the victim's identity.